microsoft/vscode-webview-ui-toolkit/src/react/README.md

 ### Use `onInput` instead of `onChange` to handle keystrokes

 Due to the fact that the toolkit React components are built with web components under the hood, it means that input components like `VSCodeTextField` or `VSCodeTextArea` follow the native browser `change` and `input` event model.
-This means the `onChange` event is fired focus is blurred away from the input element and `onInput` is fired on every keystroke. _Note that this exception is the result of the React team deciding to [override native browser behavior](https://reactjs.org/docs/dom-elements.html#onchange)._
+This means the `onChange` event is fired when focus is blurred away from the input element and `onInput` is fired on every keystroke. _Note that this exception is the result of the React team deciding to [override native browser behavior](https://reactjs.org/docs/dom-elements.html#onchange)._

 As an example, if you would like to update the value of a text field on every keystroke, the `onInput` should be used instead of `onChange`.